The Riddle of the Sphinx (Inside No. 9): Analysis

 "The Riddle of the Sphinx" is less comedic than many episodes of Inside No. 9, drawing upon gothic themes.
 Several critics identified Sleuth—"a grandfather of sorts" to Inside No. 9—as a key influence.
 William Shakespeare's Titus Andronicus, the 1973 horror film Theatre of Blood, and the work of Anton Chekhov were also identified as possible influences.
-Chekhov and his work are referenced in the episode; Chekhov's gun is referred to in the closing seconds, while Squires identifies the gun in the episode as from a production of The Seagull, which was authored by Chekhov.
-This play, like "The Riddle of Sphinx", features a character named Nina and a gunshot suicide.
+Chekhov and his work are referenced in the episode; the narrative principle of Chekhov's gun is referred to in the closing seconds, while Squires identifies the gun in the episode as from a production of The Seagull, which was authored by Chekhov.
+This play, like "The Riddle of the Sphinx", features a character named Nina and a gunshot suicide.
 Mark Butler, writing for inews.co.uk, noted the references to Greek tragedy, arguing that the episode "followed a long tradition of grotesque dramatic reveals".

 The character of Nina is reminiscent of Eliza Doolittle, with Squires acting as Henry Higgins.
 The episode explicitly references Bernard Shaw's play Pygmalion, from which these characters originate, while Squires's language echoes that of Higgins in My Fair Lady, the musical adaptation of the play.

 Ninas

 Nina, as well as being the name of a character in the episode, is a name given by cruciverbalists—crossword enthusiasts—to hidden messages in crosswords, such as Squires's ISWAPPEDCUPS.
 Butler and the comedy critic Bruce Dessau suggested that the crossword answers may contain a hidden political message.
 On the episode's audio commentary, Shearsmith denied that the nina RIPNHS should be read as a political statement, namely "Rest In Peace National Health Service".
 Similarly, in his interview with Connor, Pemberton noted that "most people" think that the nina is political, but that it was an accidental introduction, and only woven into the plot once the crossword had been completed.

 Every episode of Inside No. 9 features an ornamental hare somewhere on-screen.
 According to Pemberton, "Because each episode is so wildly different there was nothing really linking them other than the fact they were all inside a Number Nine, I just thought it would be nice to have an object that you could hide and just have there on every set."
 There is no particular significance to the hare itself.
 The hare is visible, though not clearly, in "The Riddle of the Sphinx" on a table in Squires's fireplace.
 There is also a "second" hare; though it is not visible in the partially completed crossword shown at the end of the episode, the crossword published in The Guardian contains a nina spelling ONELEPUS, Lepus being the generic name for hares.
-This was entirely accidental, according to the writers.